UdK-VPT/BuildingSystems/docs/source/simpleBuildingModel.rst

    It it suited to our first example, because it needs only the definition of few parameters for a simulation analysis.

 #.
 In the same manner, drag and drop an ambient model *BuildingsSystems.Buildings.Ambient* onto the grid.
 Double-click on the model, and
-   choose the climate data for *WeatherDataFile_Germany_Berlin* from the drop-down menu in the parameter *weatherDataFile*.
+   choose the climate data for *Germany_Berlin_Meteonorm_NetCDF* from the drop-down menu in the parameter *weatherDataFile*.
 Now pre-calculated hourly weather data from Meteonorm (http://www.meteonorm.com/en/) for Berlin is used to support the building model with ambient values of air temperature, moisture, direct and diffuse radiation, wind speed and wind direction.